Finding eco-friendly things to do in Portugal isn’t difficult, because nature is at the heart of Portuguese life.

 Located in the Alentejo region of western Portugal, Lake Alqueva covers 96 square miles.
 It’s the largest man-made lake in Europe, and has become one of the country’s best birdwatching destinations.

-On any tour around this area, keep your eyes peeled.
+If you take a nature tour around this area, just keep your eyes peeled.
 You’re bound to see some of our fine-feathered friends!

 The Iberian Lynx is one of the most endangered cats on the planet, and the most threatened carnivore in Europe.